gianni-rosato/aviator/README.md

 ## About

-Aviator enables simple & easy video encoding for the word's most advanced open video codec, AV1.
+Aviator enables simple & easy video encoding for the world's most advanced open video codec, AV1.
 Encode your favorite media into super efficient files with incredible quality per bit, powered by the fast SVT-AV1 encoder with libopus for audio encoding.
 The sky's the limit for your old home video collection, large 4k smartphone videos, screen recordings, Blu-ray rips, you name it - take off with Aviator!

 Aviator is designed to be a no frills, easy to use AV1 encoding GUI that any beginner can pick up and immediately understand how to use.